dzrw/knock/README.md

 ### Motivation

-If you look around the Web, it seems like most benchmarks are able to measure a staggering number of metrics from a specific function (e.g. an HTTP server).
+If you look around the Web, many benchmarks focus on the able to measure a variety of metrics from a single function (e.g. an HTTP server).

-`knock` is interested in obtaining two metrics from any conceivable function.
+`knock` is interested in obtaining two metrics - throughput and response time - from an arbitrary function.

 ### Usage